lukeed/generator-taskr/README.md

 ## Features

-> Using this generator you help us maintain consistency across the plugin ecosystem and simplify your workflow.

 The project template includes:

 + `index.js` Basic template for a transformer  plugin.
 For help on how to create more advanced plugins such as `linters`, `testers` and async transformers see the [documentation](https://github.com/flyjs/fly/docs/README.md#plugins).